-Table 48 - Priority Needs Summary

-1 Priority Need Name Quality, Affordable Housing
+1 Priority Need Quality, Affordable Housing

+Name

 Priority Level High

 Population Extremely Low

 Low

 Moderate

 Middle

 Large Families

 Families with Children

 Elderly

 Public Housing Residents

 Rural

-Chronic Homelessness
+Chronic Homelessness Chronic Homelessness

-Individuals
+Individuals Individuals

 Families with Children

-Mentally III
+Mentally III Mentally III

-Chronic Substance Abuse
+Chronic Substance Abuse Chronic Substance Abuse

 veterans

 Persons with HIV/AIDS

 Victims of Domestic Violence

-Unaccompanied Youth
+Unaccompanied Youth Unaccompanied Youth

-Geographic

-Areas
+Geographic Areas

 Affected

 Associated Provide Safe, Affordable Housing

-Goals Improve Hispanic Outreach
+Goals Improve Community Outreach

 Description Quality, affordable housing continues to be an issue for many Dunkirk residents.
 In our community engagement efforts throughout this planning process, as well as in our consultation with community organizations, housing was the issue that came up more than any other.
 Specific issues identified included inability to access credit for homeownership, a lack of a homeless shelter, the advanced age of many homes and the related issues of maintenance and utility costs, an increasingly elderly population without the ability to maintain their homes, high levels of lead in homes, and insufficient housing for the homeless, disabled and those with mental health issues.
 These issues tend to impact minority populations disproportionately.
 There are a number of organizations in Dunkirk doing great work to provide housing for low-income or otherwise vulnerable populations.
 But it is clear that housing needs outstrip the ability of local organizations to provide housing.

-Basis for Relative Priority

-2 Priority Need Name Economic Development

-Priority Level High

-Population Extremely Low Low Moderate Large Families Families with Children Elderly Public Housing Residents

-Geographic Areas Affected

-Associated Goals Improve Hispanic Outreach Creative Economic Development Solutions
+Basis for Relative Priority See above.
+All available sources of information point to housing as the most pressing need in our community.
+2 Priority Need Name Economic Development Priority Level High Population Extremely Low Low Moderate Middle Large Families Families with Children Elderly Public Housing Residents Geographic Areas Affected Associated Goals Improve Community Outreach Creative Economic Development Solutions